 Asking our students to brainstorm in groups is also a timeless classic.
 This is where Osborn’s legacy is usually most apparent: offer up lots of ideas, don’t worry how silly they sound, build on the contributions of others, and avoid criticisms early on.

-We might therefore rely on group strategies like the Question-Formulation-Technique (QFT), for instance, to slingshot students into the process; or we might engage them in an interactive, carousel brainstorm like this one from my Remix Archives, which'll be featured later this month (a 2015 throwback to my days at the Global Pen, y'all!).
+We might therefore rely on group strategies like the Question-Formulation-Technique (QFT), for instance, to slingshot students into the process; or we might engage them in an interactive, carousel brainstorm like this one from my Remix Archives (i.e. a 2015 throwback to my days at the Global Pen, y’all!).

 And these are all fine frameworks for getting students to be curious and creative when peering into issues.